cloudmesh-community/book/chapters/preface/contributing-latex.md

 ### Exercise

-To do this assignment you need to learn about making small changes and how to document them with 'gitchangelog':
+To do this assignment, you need to learn about making small changes and how to document them with 'gitchangelog':

 -   if you fix a spelling error: your commit message must: